Kent-2785/2019-Code/README.md

   An example code from another team.
 This robot uses a command system.

 https://codingbat.com/java
   Here's a website to practice Java.
 Do the problems in the warm-up sections.
+Do warm-up, array, and logic.